 Economics and finance are two different disciplines on the basis of their scope of work.
 Of course, they are inter-related and no matter what you choose, you would occasionally need to refer back to some parts of both of these subjects once in a while.
 But they’re different.
 Let’s understand how different they are –

-In simple terms, economics is a social science that helps in management of goods and services subject to the production, consumption and other factors directly or indirectly affecting them.
-Basically, there are two types of economics you need to know microeconomics and macroeconomics – micro economics talks about a single unit or business and macroeconomics deals with an industry as a whole.
+In simple terms, economics is a social science that helps in the management of goods and services subject to the production, consumption and other factors directly or indirectly affecting them.
+Basically, there are two types of the economics you need to know microeconomics and macroeconomics – microeconomics talks about a single unit or business and macroeconomics deals with industry as a whole.
 There are huge demands of economists in the consulting firms, private banks as well as public sectors.

 Now new ideas are born out of two separate but different ideas.
-So if you want to do well in finance or economics, it’s better than you learn the basics of the other.
-For example, if you decide to go for financial domain, the basic knowledge in economics will help you understand complex issues and you will be able to connect two separate ideas and form concepts while studying.
-On the other hand, if you decide to go for economics, it will definitely help if you know the fundamentals of finance.
-Even as an economics student, you will get to know the practical aspect of how firms work in real world.
+So if you want to do well in any one of them, it’s better that you learn the basics of the other.
+For example, if you decide to go for a financial domain, the basic knowledge in economics will help you understand complex issues and you will be able to connect two separate ideas and form concepts while studying.
+On the other hand, if you decide to go to economics, it will definitely help if you know the fundamentals of finance.
+Even as an economics student, you will get to know the practical aspect of how firms work in the real world.